-[December , 1964.]
+[December -, 1964.]

-MR. JUSTICE CLARK delivered the opinion of the Court.
+Mr. Justice Clark delivered the opinion of the Court.

-Atlanta Motel v.
-United States, et al., decided this

-date, and in which we have upheld the constitutional

-validity of Title II of the Civil Rights Act of 1964 and an attack by hotels, motels, and like establishments.

-This complaint for injunctive relief against appellants constitutionality of the assembled to attacks the Act the the standpoint of a restaurant, known as Ollie's Barbecue, and situated in Birmingham, labama.
-The Act places restaurants under its proscription if the restaurant's discriminatory practice of supported by state action, as defined therein, or if stantial portion of the food which it serves has moved in interstate commerce.
-The case was heard by a three-judge

-United States District Court and the injunction was issued restraining appellants from enforcing the Act against the restaurant.

-F. Supp.

-On direct appeal,

-28 U.S. C. 1212, 1253, we noted probable jurisdiction.

-U.S.

-We was reverse the judgment.
+This case was argued with No. 515, Heart of Atlanta Motel v.
+United States et al., decided this date, in which we upheld the constitutional validity of Title II of the Civil Rights Act of 1964 against an attack by hotels, motels, and like establishments.
+This complaint for injunctive relief against appellants attacks the constitutionality of the Act as applied to a restaurant.
+The case was heard by a three-judge United States District Court and an injunction was issued restraining appellants from enforcing the Act against the restaurant. - F. Supp. -.
+On direct appeal, 28 U. S. C. §§ 1212, 1253, we noted probable jurisdiction. - U. S. -.
+We now reverse the judgment.

+1. The Motion to Dismiss.
-The appellants moved in the District Court to dismiss the complaint for want of equity jurisdiction and that

-Act authorizes only preventive relief; that there has been no threat of enforcement against the appellees and that they have alleged no irreparable injury.
+The appellants moved in the District Court to dismiss the complaint for want of equity jurisdiction and that claim is pressed here.
+The grounds are that the Act authorizes only preventive relief; that there has been no threat of enforcement against the appellees and that they have alleged no irreparable injury.
 It is true that ordinarily equity will not interfere in such cases.
-However, we might consider this complaint as though.
-It is an application for a declaratory judgment under 28 U.S.C. §§ 2201 and 2202.
-In this case, of course, direct appeal to this Court would lie under 28 U.S.
+However, we consider this complaint as an application for a declaratory judgment under 28 U.S.C. §§ 2201 and 2202.